suchapalaver/parsly/README.md

 ### Set Up OpenAI API Key:

 - Obtain an API key from OpenAI.
-- Create a `.env` file in the project root:
+- Create a `.env` file in the project root, the same directory as this README:

 ```env
 OPENAI_API_KEY=your_openai_api_key_here